Committed to your health:

 Dr. Chitale is a Queen's University Graduate in Molecular Biology and Genetics.
 In her last year of work in genetic research, she did a 180 degree turn to natural medicine as an approach to preventing and treating illness.

-During completion of Naturopathic Degree at The Canadian College of Naturopathic Medicine, Dr. Chitale obtained further training in botanical medicine.
+During completion of Naturopathic Degree at The Canadian College of Naturopathic Medicine, Dr. Chitale obtained further training in botanical medicine and homeopathy.
 Upon graduation, Dr. Chitale obtained further qualification in Restorative Medicine and Endocrine Health.
 In 2010, Dr. Chitale worked treating isolated and low-income people in Nicaragua, and provided specialized care in a Women's Health Clinic.

 Professional Development and Membership

-Dr. Chitale is one the of the first ND's in Ontario to be certified in Restorative Medicine.
+Dr. Chitale is one the of the first ND's in Ontario to be certified in Restorative Medicine for treatment of metabolic and hormone conditions.

 Restorative Medicine is a cross-disciplinary approach based on restoring organ function and repairing tissue damage.
-It is not simply treating symptoms and palliating medical conditions.
 The restorative approach to medicine aligns with the body’s innate healing nature for restoring a harmonious state of health, which is the foundation of Naturopathic Medicine.

 Thyroid, Adrenal, Glucose Metabolism, Elevated Cholesterol and Fertility Issues - serious and debilitating conditions that can alter quality of life and have serious complications are treated successfully with Restorative Medicine.